-Balkrishna Doshi’s first major retrospective outside Asia, “Balkrishna Doshi: Architecture for the People,” will open on March 30 at the Vitra Design Museum.
+Balkrishna Doshi’s first major retrospective outside Asia, “Balkrishna Doshi: Architecture for the People,” recently opened at Chicago’s Wrightwood 659 after debuting at the Vitra Design Museum in 2019.
 The show presents the pioneering architect’s most notable projects, from city planning to residential interiors, all of which embody his underlying humanist ideals.
 His close relationships with other influential architects such as Christopher Alexander, Louis Kahn, and Le Corbusier—with whom Doshi helped design the city of Chandigarh, India—will also come to light.
 When Doshi became the first Indian to receive the Pritzker Prize, in 2018, the jury announced that he “has always created architecture that is serious, never flashy or a follower of trends,” and noted his “deep sense of responsibility and a desire to contribute to his country and its people through high-quality, authentic architecture.”
 Below is a list of his greatest hits.

 A Look Back at Balkrishna Doshi’s Best-Known Buildings

-We revisit Pritzker Prize laureate Balkrishna Doshi’s greatest hits on the eve of his first major retrospective outside Asia, “Balkrishna Doshi: Architecture for the People,” opening at the Vitra Design Museum on March 30.By Ryan Waddoups March 20, 2019
+We revisit Pritzker Prize laureate Balkrishna Doshi’s greatest hits to commemorate the stateside debut of his traveling retrospective, “Balkrishna Doshi: Architecture for the People,” which recently opened at Wrightwood 659 in Chicago.By Ryan Waddoups September 21, 2020

 Amdavad Ni Gufa Gallery